MiningMyBusiness/ExploringFreeMusicArchiveDataset/README.md

 2. If the multi-label prediction is partially correct, the the intersection is smaller than the union of the predicted and actual labels.
 In this case 0 < Jaccard Index < 1.
 3. The multi-label prediction is totally wrong and the intersection is 0 making the Jaccard index = 0.

-The following is a visualization for the average and standard deviation of Jaccard indices for mulitple runs of k-NN for which the training and testing sets were randomized.
+The following is a visualization for the mean and standard deviation of the average Jaccard indices for mulitple runs of k-NN for which the training and testing sets were randomized.

 ![alt text](https://github.com/MiningMyBusiness/ExploringFreeMusicArchiveDataset/raw/master/Figures/kNNGenrePredictor.png "Jaccard index of k-NN runs")